bilalahmad99/bilalahmad99.github.io/index.md

 ### Everyone needs to vent sometimes

 I recently noticed in my organization increase in a bit of annoyance or bitterness.
 For example some passive-aggressive Q&As during all-hands or other meetings, a feeling of distress and uneasiness during regular standups or 1x1s.
 I noticed a similar behaviour in myself also.
-So one morning after an uneasy standup meeting I thought to myself, lets figure out the root cause of this persistent feeling all around...
+So one morning after an uneasy standup meeting I tried to figure out the root cause of this (as an SRE will do)...
 [Continue Reading](./pages/everyone_needs_to_vent.html)

 &nbsp;